Autism: Social communication, sensory issues and repetitive thought patterns or behaviours… The key features of autism, from a diagnostic perspective

-This blog post marks a new, occasional series counting 100 autism FAQs.
-This article includes some info about the main diagnostic factors used for autism spectrum conditions (or ASCs – diagnostically referred to as ‘autism spectrum disorders’, or ASDs).
+This article includes some info about the main diagnostic factors used for autism – diagnostically referred to as ‘autism spectrum disorders’, or ASDs.

 (1)Social communication, repetitive thought patterns or behaviours and sensory issues

-The common, key features of an autism spectrum condition are: (1)social communication and social interaction issues, (2)restricted or repetitive thought patterns or behaviours and (3)sensory challenges.
+The common, key features of autism are: (1)social communication and social interaction issues, (2)restricted or repetitive thought patterns or behaviours and (3)sensory challenges.

 (1)Issues with expected social communication and social interaction may affect the autist’s ability to adapt into so-called mainstream society; these issues may also affect the person’s care and support needs, in terms of their employment, and social integration.
 This area is likely to affect their anxiety levels too, as many autists are prone to anxious episodes.
 BUT – many autists are at peace with the differences that their social communication and social interaction issues bring.
 They may for example very much enjoy their own company; and the fact that they’re not compelled to take part in the social minutiae of daily integration is not necessarily a bad thing, if it leaves the autist more time to enjoy their interests, and close friend or family interactions!